LalitaTakle/2021Fall_finals/README.md

 <img src="scenario_3.png" width="1000" height="600">

-The losses incurred in this scenario is significantly less than scenario 1 but slightly higher than scenario 2.
+The losses incurred in this scenario is significantly less than scenario 1 but higher than scenario 2.

 Missed profits for item A is least in scenario 1.
 The reason behind this is that, in previous scenarios orders were missed for 4 days in a week as expiry of item A was 3 days.
 However, in this scenario, it gets restocked twice in a week.
 Hence, there is very minimal possibility of orders getting missed.

-For item B, missed profits in scenario 3 is less than scenario 2 but greater than\
+For item B, missed profits in scenario 3 is less than scenario 2 but greater than scenario 1.
-scenario 1.

 We can get a better look at these comparisons in the following graph.